Pumpkin Cinnamon Roll Loaf

 This Pumpkin Cinnamon Roll Loaf is a great twist on traditional pumpkin cinnamon rolls, but a bit easier, in my opinion, and a lot more impressive!
 It bakes up mile-high and looks so beautiful too with the gentle drizzle of cream cheese glaze.

-It’s the perfect recipe if you are craving both Pumpkin Bread and Cinnamon Rolls!
+It’s the perfect recipe for craving Pumpkin Bread and Cinnamon Rolls!
 Why not have both!
 It’s a fantastic fall mashup!

 Why You’ll Love This:

-• When you slice into it, you’ll be treated to a light and fluffy bread that has the texture of brioche.
+• When you slice into it, you’ll be treated to a light and fluffy bread with a brioche texture.

-In a large bowl, you’ll add one packet of yeast, sugar, and warm water.
-Be sure your water is between 120F-130F.
+• Add one packet of yeast, sugar, and warm water to a large bowl.
+Make sure the water is between 120F and 130F.

-If the water is too cold the yeast will not activate, if it’s too hot it can kill the yeast.
-So it’s best to use a meat thermometer or candy thermometer to verify the temperature.
+• If the water is too cold, the yeast will not activate, and if it’s too hot, it can kill the yeast.
+So, it’s best to use a meat thermometer or candy thermometer to verify the temperature.

 foamy yeast in bowl

-To the yeast mixture, you’ll add the pumpkin puree, egg, milk, vanilla, and melted butter.
+• You’ll add the pumpkin puree, egg, milk, vanilla, and melted butter to the yeast mixture.

-Be sure you use “pure pumpkin puree” and not “pumpkin pie filling”, otherwise your bread will be too sweet.
+• Be sure to use “pure pumpkin puree” instead of “pumpkin pie filling,” as the former will make your bread too sweet.

 adding melted butter to bowl of yeast and pumpkin